Arppittjaiin/Crypto-data-using-binance/README.md

 🔒 License

 Licensed under the MIT License.

-See the LICENSE file for details.
+Disclaimer

+This tool is for educational and research purposes.
+Always verify the accuracy of data before using it for trading decisions.
+The authors are not responsible for any financial losses.

+Contributing

+Contributions are welcome!
+Feel free to:

+Report bugs

+Suggest features

+Submit pull requests

+Improve documentation

+Support

+For issues or questions:

+Check errors.log for detailed error messages

+Review this README's troubleshooting section

+Open an issue on the repository